philnewm/blog-upload/tests/integrationtests/ansible_molecule_using_vagrant_and_virtualbox.md

   - blog
 description: Set up basic CI for Ansible using Molecule
 ---
-# Getting started with Ansible Molecule
+# Getting started with Molecule

 ## Intro